 Winter road maintenance and gritting for roads in Adur and Worthing is managed by West Sussex County Council (WSCC), except for the A27 which is managed by the Highways Agency.

-- Road salting (gritting) and FAQs - clearing snow and ice (on the WSCC website)
+- Road salting (gritting), winter maintenance and FAQs - clearing snow and ice (on the WSCC website)

 - Salt bins (on the WSCC website)